tommyjestice-dev/User-Management-Lifecycle-Management/README.md

 # User Access Lifecycle Manager

-A simple Python project that simulates basic Identity and Access Management (IAM) processes for onboarding, transferring, and offboarding users—just like an IT or security team would do in a real company.
+Built project that simulates basic Identity and Access Management (IAM) processes for onboarding, transferring, and offboarding users—just like an IT or security team would do in a real company.

 ---